Lepto-Axiogenesis: Averaged angular velocity and asymmetries

 \section{Averaged angular velocity and asymmetries}

 After initiation, the rotation of the PQ symmetry breaking field $P$ is not necessarily circular; it may have high ellipticity.
 The angular velocity $\dot{\theta}$ is not a constant, but oscillates in time with a period $\sim m_S^{-1}$.
 In this appendix, we compute the time-averaged value of $\dot{\theta}$.
+We also derive the conditions such that the baryon asymmetry produced per Hubble time is simply given by replacing $\dot{\theta}$ with $\vev{\dot{\theta}}$.
 Here we put $N_{\rm DW}=1$.
 For $N_{\rm DW}>1$, the result is simply $N_{\rm DW}$ times larger.

 As discussed in the main text, the order of magnitude of $\vev{\dot{\theta}}$ is independent of $\epsilon$, and the precise value becomes independent of $\epsilon$ for $\epsilon \ll 1$.
 In Fig.~\ref{fig:dottheta_ave}, we show $\vev{\dot{\theta}}$ as a function of $\epsilon$ for a quartic potential.